 The reason I bring this up is that the track stand is also the easiest skill to work on.
 All you need is your bike and some space.
 You can pull you car out of the garage and work on it so it is the perfect skill to work on in the winter when you can not get out and work on other skills.

 Being able to pull off a track stand for at least 10 seconds will make a huge impact on your riding.
 Suddenly you will be able to actually balance on your bike instead of relying on momentum to keep you upright.
 You will find all of the things I mentioned above becoming easier and that will make your overall trail experience better.

 Even if you have a track stand down, can you do it switch foot?
-This is a skill I have been working on recently and it is pretty tough to pull off but I know that it will help me gain better balance on my bike with my feet switched.
+This is a skill I have been working on and it is pretty tough to pull off but I know that it will help me gain better balance on my bike with my feet switched.